-Best Pokémon Go tips and tricks — Updated for Gen 2!
+Best Pokémon Go tips and tricks — Updated for May!

 Nearby squashes Sightings

 Neither Nearby or Sightings shows you every Pokémon around you.
-If there are a lot of PokéStops in your area and a lot of Pokémon loitering at those Stops, Nearby will only show you one or two from each Stop.
+If there are a lot of PokéStops in your area and a lot of Pokémon loitering at those Stops, Nearby will only show you a random sampling.

-Theoretically, rare Pokémon will be highlighted so you don't miss them.
-Theoretically.
-Nearby tends to overwhelm Sightings, though, so if a Snorlax is in the area but not at a PokéStop, you'd have to walk within 40m or so or risk missing it.
+In a perfect world, if a Snorlax spawned close by, it would override everything else and pop straight to the top.
+But we live in a very, very imperfect world.
+So, Nearby if that Snorlax wasn't at a PokéStop, you'd have to walk within 40m or so or risk missing it.

 Catch some of the Pokémon at the PokéStops, though, and you thin things out, letting Sightings back in.
 Then you might see that Snorlax sooner.

 FOMO vs. YOLO

-You can't watch Nearby and Sightings 24/7, and FOMO (fear of missing out) is best avoided, but if you do have a few moments here or there to tap open Pokémon Go and take a peak, do it.
+You can't watch Nearby and Sightings 24/7, and a person can't live by FOMO (Fear Of Missing Out) alone.
+If you do have a few moments here or there, though, tap open Pokémon Go and take a peak.

 I was once out filming a video review, took a spare second to check, and found a Snorlax had spawned right on top of me.
 When I arrived at a friend's house for dinner, I popped it open and saw a Lapras right on the street corner.
 It's only happened a handful of times, and I've no doubt missed more than I've caught, but catching any super-rare Pokémon that just happen to be around is better than none.

 2. Know your nests

 Most Pokémon have "nests", or consistent places where one to four of the same Pokémon will spawn regularly, sometimes even hourly.
-Sadly, very rare Pokémon like Tyranitar, Mareep, Dragonite, Snorlax, Lapras, and even Grimer don't have any known nests, but others like Electabuzz, Magmar, and Jinx do.
+Sadly, very rare Pokémon like Tyranitar, Mareep, Dragonite, Snorlax, Lapras, and even Grimer don't have any known nests, but others like Electabuzz, Magmar, Totadile, and Jinx do.

 How nests and migrations work

 Nests currently "migrate" every two weeks.
 These migrations occur at 12 a.m.
-GMT.
+UTS.
 (4 p.m.
-PT / 7 p.m.
-ET) every second Thursday.
+PST / 7 p.m.
+EST or 5 p.m PDT / 8 p.m.
+PST) every second Thursday.
 That's good, because it gives you a couple weeks to stock up on any good Pokémon at your local nests, but also changes things up fairly quickly if you get stuck with a bad nest.
-So, over the course of a few months, your Charmander nest might become Slowpoke, Charmander again, Diglett, Drowzee, Paras, then Growlith, and so on.
+So, over the course of a few months, your Charmander nest might become Slowpoke, Charmander again, Marril, Drowzee, Yanma, then Growlithe, and so on.
 Nest migrations are seemingly random, though, so you never really know what you'll get.

-Some nests only spawn one Pokémon type or only one interesting type along with some commons like Pidgey and Rattata.
-Others spawn multiple interesting Pokémon.
-For example, Staryu, Slowpoke, Polywag, Psyduck, and Magikarp often all spawn at the same water-side points.
+Water spawns aren't nests because they don't migrate and have multiple water-type Pokémon that spawn together.
+For example, Staryu, Slowpoke, Polywag, Psyduck, Chinchou, Remoraid and Magikarp often all spawn at the same water-side points.
+And if Magikarp are spawning hourly...

 3. Always throw Curve Balls